If you notice the warning signs of crisis, or if someone in difficulty approaches you looking for help, here are some tips:

 Supports Carleton’s commitment to diversity as a source of human excellence, cultural enrichment and social strength.

-First Year Experience Office
+Student Experience Office

 Helps new students make a successful transition to university.

 Offers medical and counselling services and a health promotion program.
 Counselling services for residence students available in 223 Residence Commons (613-520-2600 ext.
 2295).

 International Student Services Office

 Centralizes all services for registered international students, like immigration and visa support, and administers exchange programs.

 Coordinates academic accommodations and support services for Carleton students with disabilities.

 Student Academic Success Centre (including Learning Support Services)

 Offers a range of services to meet your individual learning needs including academic advising and learning support services.